HIGH0101/PQBFL/Readme.md

 #  Quantum-secure blockchain-based for Federated Learning IoT (FL-IoT) environments
-This project is implementation of a quantum-secure blockchain-based mechanism for Federated Learning IoT (FL-IoT) environments.
+This project is implementation of a quantum-secure blockchain-based framework for Federated Learning IoT (FL-IoT) environments.
 It garantees post-quantum authentication of contributors in a federated learnind project based on blockchain and IPFS technology. the paper related to project can be download here.